Welcome back for another installment of Ask TON. (Click here to see previous installments.)

 I think this problem is infinitely worse with feature articles than with, say news stories or blog posts, where you know what you’re going to write and just write it.
 I think of the process of reporting features as circling, rounding up, focusing, refining—some gradual process by which you successively figure out what the story is about.
 I often don’t truly know until I’ve finished the first draft.

 I would add that the general plot structure of any story is Conflict > Climax > Resolution, with Climax coming 2/3 of the way through the plot.
 But that’s never helped me one bit, I can’t ever figure out the Conflict or I can figure it out but it’s boring, and so I don’t recommend thinking about it.
 The other piece of concrete advice you already know: lists of interview questions.

 So writing feature stories is hard and takes too long and creates way too much anxiety and insecurity and with any luck, the story will be thoughtful and one no one’s written before.

-Photo: when bokeh and alcohol mix, by Robert S. Donovan, via Flickr.
+Photo at top: when bokeh and alcohol mix, by Robert S. Donovan, via Flickr.